jtsampson/auth0-mapi-apollo/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Documentation
 * [Auth0 Management API V2](https://auth0.com/docs/api/management/v2)
 * [Apollo Graphql](https://www.apollographql.com/)

+# Design Considerations

+I compiled this list after the fact, so the api does not yet  hold up to these goals.

+- Avoid use of JSON type when possible: if necessary, use and deprecate in liu of
+- TODO: Use Paginated lists by default.
+- Return affected objects as the result of mutation
+- Use single input objects for mutations
+- Create a schema that closely matches the api (to simplify development), this may change if I later target the api towards a UI use case. for instance the Auth0 Dashboard.
+- Resolve all scope lists in connections resources (which can be returned as CSV or WSSV strings or arrays) to an array of strings
+- Use consistent naming conventions...
+  - Actions: Create/Update/Delete
+  - Child Types: (type)(type)
+  - Enums:  (type)Type
+  - Inputs:  Input(type)(action)
+  - Types:  Resource Name

 # Issues
 * Testing  the get/update/delete for branding templates requires a paid auth0 plan.
 * Need for pact tests